Getting Started with Mastodon

 • Public – Self-explanatory – The post will appear everywhere.

-• Followers Only - The post will only be visible to people following you.
+• Followers – The post will only be visible to people following you.
+[This has been slightly renamed from Followers Only to Followers in Mastodon 4.3.0]

-• Private Mentions - Only the accounts that you mention in the post will see it.
-This should not be treated as a 'DM' or 'Private Messaging' system.
+• Specific People – Only the accounts that you mention in the post will see it.
+This should not be treated as a ‘DM’ or ‘Private Messaging’ system.
 Use a messaging app like Signal or Telegram for that.
-This used to be called "Mentioned People Only" prior to Mastodon 4.2.0
+This used to be called “Mentioned People Only” prior to Mastodon 4.2.0

 CW – Content Warning